karthikeyan2725/DialogFlowCX-Chatbot-EffiGO/README.md

-### Building a EffiGO ChatBot with GCP Diagflow CX:
+### Building a EffiGO ChatBot with GCP Dialogflow CX:

 #### Build an Agent with Flows:
 ##### Flow Basics: